rutwik-kumbhar/Parking-Management-System/README.md

 1. We are also planing to implement Payment Gateway for this application.
 2. And also an user friendly user interface.

-## Conclusion:
-The Online Plant Nursery Application brings together plant enthusiasts and sellers, offering a convenient and seamless platform to buy and sell plants, seeds, and planters.
-With user-friendly interfaces for customers and administrators, the application simplifies product management, order processing, and customer interactions, creating a flourishing online community for gardening enthusiasts.